spatie/laravel-medialibrary/README.md

      * These image profiles will applied on all used that implement
      * the MediaLibraryModelTrait.
      *
-     * See the README of this package for an example.
+     * See the README of the package for an example.
      */
     'globalImageProfiles' => [],
 ];